kohler/hotcrp/README.md

 (`lib/createdb.sh` creates this file based on `src/distoptions.php`.)

+3. Configure your web server to access HotCRP.
+The right way to do this depends on which server you’re running.

-3. Redirect Apache so your server URL will point at the HotCRP directory.
-(If you get an Error 500, see "Configuration notes".)
-This will generally require adding a `<Directory>` for the HotCRP directory, and an Alias redirecting a particular URL to that directory.
-This section of httpd.conf makes "/testconf" point at a HotCRP installation in /home/kohler/hotcrp; it works in Apache 2.2 or earlier.
+    **Apache**: Generally you must add a `<Directory>` to `httpd.conf` (or one of its inclusions) for the HotCRP directory, and an `Alias` redirecting your preferred URL path to that directory.
+This example makes `/testconf` point at a HotCRP installation in /home/kohler/hotcrp:

+        # Apache 2.2 and earlier:
         <Directory "/home/kohler/hotcrp">
             Options Indexes Includes FollowSymLinks
             AllowOverride all